dialogosSoSe17/dialogosSoSe17.github.io/contribute.md

 The developer documentation files are all located in the *developerdocumentation* folder.
 The only exception is the introduction file, which is located on the first level (*developerdocumentation.md*).

 ### Adapt existing documentation
 If, for example, you want to edit the documentation for "Dummy-Seite 1", you open the corresponding file.
-You can find the exact filename (and path) in the address line of your browser - provided you are currently on the corresponding page (replace .html by .md).
-The corresponding file is in this case *dummy1.md*.
+You can always find the exact filename
+(and path) in the address line of your browser - provided you are currently on the corresponding page (just replace .html by .md and you know the name of the file).
+(Sidenote to avoid confusion: this is no longer the case for "Dummy-Seite 1" because the page is not displayed on the website anymore, only the file remains in the folder.
+ But this does apply to the other existing and displayed pages).
+ The corresponding file is in this case example *dummy1.md*.

 The file is structured as follows: